jbarroso/clean-code/README.md

 ## Horizontal Openness and Density
 We use white spaces in:
 * Operators to accentuate them.
-* Arguments in function calls and definitios (after the comma).
+* Arguments in function calls and definitions (after the comma).

 Don't put white spaces between function's name and the opening parenthesis => They are closely related